 What you can find out

-This report collects information on 77 different indicators including:
+This report shows information on a variety of indicators including:

 - health promotion

 - uptake of screening tests for example cervical cancer screening

 - managing long term conditions, for example diabetes or epilepsy

 You can use this information to look up data in the following ways:

 - age band, gender and year.